 AdBlocker/VPN Extensions often try to interrupt the connection to the website.
 Hence, this might lead to encountering the error.

-Even if you have the latest versions of Safari extensions, turn them off to ensure they aren’t affecting the Safari browser.
+Even if you have the latest versions of Safari extensions, turn them off to ensure they aren’t affecting the browser network connectivity.
+Here are the steps to disable the Extensions:

 - Launch the Safari browser on your PC/Laptop.